Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 From the press release of “McCartney”, April 1970

-On a side note: When The Beatles filmed “Magical Mystery Tour” in September 1967, John Lennon, assisted by George Harrison, directed a sequence at the hotel where Happy Nat the Rubber Man (played by Nat Jackley) chased bikini-clad women around the swimming pool.
-This sequence didn’t make it into the final film, except for a two-second appearance of a girl in a bikini, nicknamed “The Lovely Linda“.
+On a side note: During the filming of “Magical Mystery Tour” in September 1967, John Lennon — assisted by George Harrison — directed a sequence at the hotel, featuring Happy Nat the Rubber Man (played by Nat Jackley) chasing bikini-clad women around a swimming pool.
+Although most of the scene was ultimately left out of the final cut, a brief two-second shot of one of the women — a girl in a bikini, nicknamed “The Lovely Linda” — remained in the film.

 The Beatles later decided to scrap John’s entire poolside footage which finished on a cutting room floor in Soho rather than on the world’s TV screens.
 Only one of the bikini girls, one we had nicknamed The Lovely Linda, survived the editor’s scissors to make a blink-and-you-miss-her split-second appearance elsewhere in the finished product waving from a tower window.